Managing a new baby and caring for a toddler or older children can be challenging.

 Use a doll or teddy to show a younger child how babies need to be cared for.

-In your last few weeks of pregnancy attend a local breastfeeding support group.
+In your last few weeks of pregnancy, try going to a local breastfeeding support group.
 You can bring your toddler with you.
-If they have never seen someone breastfeeding this can be a nice relaxed environment both for you and your toddler to go after the baby is born.
+If they have never seen someone breastfeeding this can be a nice relaxed environment for you and your toddler to go after the baby is born.

 Parenting advice and getting support